cadjai/servicemesh-2-rhsso-examples/approach_2/README.md

 Again above it was assumed that the SMCP is deployed into istio-system.
 If not update the above command before running it.

-### Create a service account to be used by the oauth-proxie sidecar in the service mesh control plane namespace.
+### Create a service account to be used by the oauth-proxie sidecar in the service mesh control plane namespace in case you don't want to use the default serviceaccount used by the ingress gateway (istio-ingressgateway-service-account).
 ```
 $ oc -n istio-system create serviceaccount bookinfo
 ```
 Again above it was assumed that the SMCP is deployed into istio-system.
 If not update the above command before running it.

-### Annotate the service account created above with a redirect URI to match the ingress gatway route to be used by the oauth-proxie sidecar in the service mesh control plane namespace.
+### Annotate the service account created above (or the default serviceaccount used by the ingress gateway istio-ingressgateway-service-account) with a redirect URI to match the ingress gatway route to be used by the oauth-proxie sidecar in the service mesh control plane namespace.
 ```
-$ oc -n istio-system annotate serviceaccount bookinfo serviceaccounts.openshift.io/oauth-redirecturi.first='https://$(oc -n istio-system get route istio-ingressgateway -o jsonpath='{.spec.host}')'
+$ oc -n istio-system annotate serviceaccount bookinfo serviceaccounts.openshift.io/oauth-redirecturi.first="https://$(oc -n istio-system get route istio-ingressgateway -o jsonpath='{.spec.host}'")
 ```

 ### Grant the istio-gateway-service-account auth-delegator permissions in the service mesh control plane namespace.